 On March 31, 2025, the consulting team presented the project scope and timeline to Council.
 You can watch a recording of the meeting or view presentation materials online from our Council Calendar.

-CIP process
+CIP adoption process

 Step 1: Council meeting - project overview